 What types of Personal Finance tasks do I lump into the Sisyphean Challenges list?

 - Paying off Credit Card Debt

 - Paying back relatives you have borrowed money from

 - Building up enough in your RRSP to be able to retire

 You get the flavour of what I am talking about, the type of task that unless you had a considerable amount of money appear in your lap, it would take more than three years to complete your task.

 My only advice or comment can be, it is up to you to keep up the challenge you have put before yourself, but if you keep plodding along and following your plan, you will eventually succeed.

-My next book for commuting is going to be Dan Brown’s The Lost Symbol yes, I figure I’ll be lucky to be nearly finished it by the time that Labour Day rolls around, but not starting it means I’ll never finish it either.
+My next book for commuting will be Dan Brown’s The Lost Symbol.
+Yes, I figure I’ll be lucky to be nearly finished it by the time that Labour Day rolls around, but not starting it means I’ll never finish it either.